chopinrlz/powerpass/docs/dpapi-cmdlet-ref.md

 ### EXAMPLE 4: Get a Secret in PSCredential Format
 Many PowerShell cmdlets which require authentication support the PSCredential format.
 You can fetch a secret from your locker in this format automatically and pass it directly to the other cmdlet.
+To create the `PSCredential`, the secret must have a `UserName` and a `Password` property set.
+If either property is blank, the operation may fail with an error.
 ```powershell
 # Get all the Active Directory users
 $svcAccount = Read-PowerPassSecret -Match "Domain Reader Service" -AsCredential